anhuaxiang/mcp-server-couchbase/README.md

    - `CB_USERNAME`: The username with access to the bucket to use to connect
    - `CB_PASSWORD`: The password for the username to connect
    - `CB_BUCKET_NAME`: The name of the bucket that the server will access

+   Notes:

+   - `<path/to/couchbase-mcp-server-repo>` should be the path to the cloned repository on your local machine.
+   - On some systems, Claude Desktop may not be able to find the `uv` command.
+If this is the case, you can replace `uv` with the absolute path to the `uv` executable, such as `/Users/username/.local/bin/uv` in the `command` field.
+   - If using Couchbase Capella, ensure that the cluster is [accessible](https://docs.couchbase.com/cloud/clusters/allow-ip-address.html) from the machine where the MCP server is running.

 3. Restart Claude Desktop to apply the changes.